ihavethatonvinyl/blog/content/liner-notes/simple-math.md

 *I imply I've got to get it back then*

 For the third time, the song and album turned for me.
 I became determined to get back to where it felt sunny and warm, to where the words did not harm me.
 I had to make peace with “Simple Math” all over again.
 I would not lose this album or this song.
 I’ve been through too much with it; it’s been through too much with me.
 I will get those summer days back.
 It's just simple math.

+*I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s going on here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*